jhauberg/dledger/MANUAL.md

 This produces a report that includes transactions from both journals, ordered chronologically.

+#### Finding problems

+`dledger` will make sure to inform you if your journal has issues that prevents it from running.
+However, though some issues are not severe enough to be considered errors, they can still cause unexpected results.

+You can discover such issues by actively enabling a more verbose output by setting the `--debug` flag.
+This flag is automatically set if you have declared an environment variable named `DEBUG`.

 # Journals

 In the ledger-like universe, a journal is a simple [plain-text](https://en.wikipedia.org/wiki/Plain_text) file that you edit and format manually- by hand.